ldsands/UsefulCodeSnippets/programming_languages/python/python_install.md

     conda remove --name myenv --all
     ```

+    - Another way to create a conda environment is to [create an `environment.yml` file](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).
+        - To activate
     - Sometimes you need to add packages from conda forge you may need to do this by using `conda install -c conda-forge` then the name of the package that is available on conda forge.

 ### [venv environments](https://docs.python.org/3/tutorial/venv.html)

-To use venv is both a bit more complicated. launching these environments aren't as straight forward (at least on Windows) but it works pretty much the same way.
+To use venv is a bit more complicated.
+Launching these environments aren't as straight forward (at least on Windows) but it works pretty much the same way.
 Be aware that you cannot specify the version of python you use when using venv it just creates an environment for the version that you're using to load venv.

 - You first have to have python installed (the below example is using python 3.8.1)
     - Python -m venv general_use this creates the new environment